emanuelpina/emanuelpina.pt/content/posts/postgresql-installation-on-ubuntu.md

 ### Tune PostgreSQL

-One of the downsides of PostgreSQL is its memory performance, so besides optional is highly recommended tune its settings depending on the hardware at our disposale.
+One of the downsides of PostgreSQL is its memory performance, so besides optional is highly recommended tune its settings depending on the hardware at your disposale.

-To do so, we can visit [PGTune](https://pgtune.leopard.in.ua/), fill the form with our system informations and get a list of settings to add/modify in `postgresql.conf`.
+To do so, you can visit [PGTune](https://pgtune.leopard.in.ua/), fill the form with your system informations and get a list of settings to add/modify in `postgresql.conf`.
 This file can be found in `/etc/postgresql/<version_number>/main` folder.
 In my case, as I'm using the version 10 of PostgreSQL, I use the following command to edit it:
 ```plain
 # sudo nano /etc/postgresql/10/main/postgresql.conf
 ```